ensomnia16/CS305-23S-Assignment2/README.md

 python *your_sid*.GRADER
 ```

 to run grader script.
-Make sure to submit the screenshot of it in your report.
+Make sure to **submit the screenshot **of it in your report, or your grade for this part may be lost.
 Do not try to modify answer txt.
 BIG BROTHER IS WATCHING YOU.

 For Task 2, you have to demonstrate behaviors of TCP streams, using a code clip to plot arguements of a `TCP` packet.
 You must clearly indicate which behavior is presented, explain reasons and give your code to do plotting.